-7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words demonstrating the learning rather than only focusing on teaching.
+7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words

+Outcome Based Education Outcome Based Education was initiated for Technical Based programs at NMIMS in 2012.
+There was a paradigm shift from Input output based education to outcome based education, this pre-dominantly focuses on demonstrating the learning rather than only focusing on teaching.
 To aid this, a series of training were conducted for faculty members to articulate PEOs, POs and COs.
 Every course had to be re-defined and this was done systematically.

 Stakeholder's feedback was collected, analyzed and then practiced.
 After the technical programs, the regular degree programs were also made to understand these parameters of OBE and the attainment was assessed to understand the program outcomes and course outcomes.
 This also helps the programs to set a benchmark, identify gaps and weaknesses and work towards improving academics.
 This will also enable the University to place students who are industry ready and who can adapt to the fast changing environment.
 This can be achieved by incorporating pedagogy, which is appropriate for the programs.
 However, we certainly urge to all faculty to give experiential learning experience to all our students.